Alternatives to Calendar Lock PEA

-However, if you are comfortable with the fact that your calendar data is mainly protected from being collected by the big services, Secure Calendar and OI Calendar of the Blockstack platform are a good choice.
+However, if you are comfortable with this level of security, Secure Calendar and OI Calendar of the Blockstack platform are a good choice.

 Secure Calendar claims to be a secure, end-to-end encrypted, and privacy respecting calendar.
 Privacy and security are based solely on the Blockstack architecture.

 There are fewer features than for the OI Calendar and there is not yet the possibility to import events from other calendars, but this may be added later.
 Beside that the design is clear and easy to use.